Christel Bouvron: Career

 Bouvron made her first Singaporean team, as a 15-year-old teen, at the 2000 Summer Olympics in Sydney.
 She failed to advance into the succeeding round in any of her individual events, finishing thirty-sixth in the 400 m freestyle (4:25.16), and thirty-second in the 200 m butterfly (2:17.62).

+In 2002, Bouvron was placed in the Singapore Sports Council's Athletes Career and Training Programme.

-When South Korea hosted the 2002 Asian Games in Busan, Bouvron attempted to claim her first career medal, but settled only for sixth place in the 100 m butterfly, and eighth in the 200 m butterfly (2:17.42).
+When South Korea hosted the 2002 Asian Games in Busan, Bouvron came in sixth in the 100 m butterfly, and eighth in the 200 m butterfly (2:17.42).

+While studying at the University of Notre Dame, Bouvron trained for the Fighting Irish, the athlete team for the university.

-In 2003, Bouvron won a total of two medals in the same stroke at the Southeast Asian Games in Hanoi, Vietnam.
+In 2003, Bouvron won a total of two medals in the same stroke at the 2003 SEA Games in Hanoi, Vietnam.
 Out of four tries in swimming, she only captured a gold in the 200 m butterfly final with a decisive time of 2:17.72, touching out Philippines' Maria Gandionco by more than two seconds.

 At the 2004 Summer Olympics in Athens, Bouvron shortened her program by competing only in the 200 m butterfly.
 After winning her first gold from SEA Games, her seed time of 2:17.72 was officially confirmed and placed under a FINA B-standard.
 Bouvron participated in the first of four heats against seven other swimmers, including 15-year-old Maria Bulakhova.
-She rounded out a field to last place with a slowest time of 2:26.21, nearly 14 seconds behind winner Bulakhova.
+She rounded out a field to last place with a slowest time of 2:26.21, nearly nine seconds off her personal best and nearly 14 seconds behind winner Bulakhova.
 Bouvron failed to advance into the semi-finals, as she placed thirty-second overall in the preliminaries.
+Singapore Swimming Association reported that she had breathing difficulties and a runny nose during the race.

+In March 2005, Bouvron last competed at National Collegiate Athletic Association Championships and did not submit any times for the 2005 SEA Games.
+In July, while back in Singapore, Bouvron announced her intention to quit.

+Personal life

+After the 2004 Summer Olympics when Bouvron reported to have breathing difficulties and a runny nose during 200m butterfly event, she was diagnosed with asthma.